Thatguyjs/Pong/README.md

 # Pong
-An html5 version of the classic game, Pong.
+An html5 version of the classic game, Pong

+!Test